-- 4 Spanish World Languages courses taken in High School with an average of 80/100 - Students may choose their highest grades from classes Spanish IIIA and above, including all Spanish DL seminar courses. - 4 credits in Dual Language content courses taken in High School with an overall average of 80/100. - ELA Graduation Requirements with an 80/100 overall average - Portfolio and presentation including coursework and journey through Dual Language
+- 4 Spanish World Languages courses taken in High School with an average of 80/100. - 4 credits in Dual Language content courses taken in High School with an overall average of 80/100. - ELA Graduation Requirements with an 80/100 overall average - Portfolio and presentation including coursework and journey through Dual Language